YinJC/uk-tex-faq/FAQ-ltxhash.md

----
-layout: page
-title: Defining LaTeX commands within other commands
+# Defining LaTeX commands within other commands
----

 LaTeX command definition is significantly different from the TeX primitive form discussed in an